Me: I hate to break it to you, Sue, but we’ve got some more recons to watch.

 Me: It.
 Just.
 Won’t.
 End.

-Sue: What I don’t understand is this – when the actor turned up on the set to play Milo Clancy, why didn’t anyone pull him aside so they could gently point out no one would understand a word he said if he played it like that?
+Sue: What I don’t understand is why, when the actor turned up to play Milo, nobody pulled him aside and told him that no one would understand a bloody word he was saying if he played the part like that.
 That’s bad directing, producing, and acting.
 Take your pick.

-Me: They should have realised that long before Gordon Gostelow reached the set.
-They rehearsed this for a whole week beforehand.
+Me: They should have realised long before Gordon Gostelow reached the set.
+They rehearsed this for a week.

 Sue: This was never rehearsed!
-Now you are just taking the piss.
+Now you’re just taking the piss.

 And then, several hours later, The Space Pirates ends.

 I reach behind my cushion for a strategically placed party popper.
-Well I would have done if I’d thought about it and planned ahead.
-Truth be told, we’re too exhausted to celebrate.top
+Well I would have done if I’d bothered to plan ahead.

 Sue: Well that was shit.